 Thanks to the restructuring of the electric utility industry, Maryland, DC homeowners can choose the electricity supplier that best fits their needs.
 PEPCO and BGE may be among the largest electricity suppliers in Maryland, DC, but there are plenty of others.
 Click here for a list of electricity suppliers serving Maryland, DC.

 When calculating your solar panel ROI, the key figures to look for on your electric bill are your electric rate (sometimes called a rate schedule), your total energy usage, and your total electricity charges and electric bill amount.
 We’ll use these figures to calculate your potential utility bill savings from solar power.

 Next Step: Evaluate the Cost of Solar Panel Installation

 In the next blog post in our series on the ROI of solar panels, we’ll explain how to determine the installed cost of solar panels.
-In the meantime, you can request a FREE evaluation from our solar installers to find out if solar is right for your Maryland home.
+In the meantime, you can request a FREE evaluation from our solar installers to find out if solar is right for your Maryland, DC home.